moddio/indie.fun-docs/intro/cashout.md

 ---

-By understanding and using these off-ramp services, web2 game developers can effortlessly convert their crypto earnings into real-world currency, bridging the gap between web3’s new revenue streams and your bank account.
+By understanding and using these off-ramp services, web2 project developers can effortlessly convert their crypto earnings into real-world currency, bridging the gap between web3’s new revenue streams and your bank account.